Facts & figures

 Open University students are not just in the UK.
 Most courses are available throughout Europe and some worldwide – and many more are available through our partnerships and accredited institutions.

 There is no typical OU student.
 People of all ages and backgrounds study with us, for all sorts of reasons – to update their skills, get a qualification, boost their career, change direction, prove themselves, or keep mentally active.

-- Over 75% of OU students work full or part-time during their studies
+- 76% of OU students work full or part-time during their studies

 - 30% of new OU undergraduates are under 25